 - Type of glazing: single vs double glazing

 - Type of glass: historical Crown or Cylinder glass vs modern toughened glass

 - Glazing bars: fine glazing bars for single glazed units vs thicker bars for double-glazed sash windows

-At The Sash Window Workshop, we manufacture bespoke timber windows, and can cater for a wide range of period properties and requirements.
+At The Sash Window Workshop, we manufacture and install traditional timber windows, and can cater for a wide range of period properties and requirements.
 Our sales surveyors are highly experienced and can advise you of the most period appropriate style to suit your property.